 Students should wake up one after another and act as follows:

-- If nobody boils the water, student should fill the teaketle with 200 ml of water and put it on the burner.
+- If, when a student wakes up, nobody boils the water, he should fill the teaketle with 200 ml of water and put it on the burner.
 Water has initial temperature 20 °C.

 - If another student boils water already, he should add 200 ml of water in the teakettle.
 As a result, water temperature equalize according to law T = (m1T1 + m2T2) / (m1 + m2), where m1, m2 – mass of water in teakettle and mass of additional portion of water, and T1, T2 – their temperatures.